 It is the mission of the KYSU Dispatch Center to serve as a link between the Department of Public Safety and the University community, visitors, and guests relating to public safety and emergency assistance.
-To assist in accomplishing this mission, the Dispatch Center is staffed 24 hours a day, seven days a week by certified Law Enforcement Telecommunication Officers.
-Telecommunicators are extensively trained by the Kentucky Department of Criminal Justice Training (DOCJT) Center at Eastern Kentucky University.
+To assist in accomplishing this mission, certified Law Enforcement Telecommunication Officers staff the Dispatch Center 24 hours a day, seven days a week.
+Tele communicators are extensively trained by the Kentucky Department of Criminal Justice Training (DOCJT) Center at Eastern Kentucky University.

-Telecommunicators are responsible for answering both emergency and non-emergency calls for police, fire, emergency medical services, security, maintenance requests, and a host of other services.
+Tele communicators are responsible for answering both emergency and non-emergency calls for police, fire, emergency medical services, security, maintenance requests, and a host of other services.
 The KYSU Dispatchers monitor the campus 24 hours a day with the use of video surveillance cameras.
 Dispatchers also have access to the National Crime Information Center (NCIC), the Law Enforcement Network of Kentucky.
-These systems assist Telecommunicators in making inquiries concerning wanted persons, stolen items, and to obtain driver's license and vehicle registration information on a National level.
+These systems assist Tele communicators in making inquiries concerning wanted persons, stolen items, and to obtain driver's license and vehicle registration information on a National level.
 Property stolen at the University is also entered into the database so the information is available to virtually every law enforcement agency in the United States.